Free clinic: Medical malpractice liability

 Free clinics can be granted medical malpractice coverage through the Federal Tort Claims Act (FTCA).
 FTCA coverage includes health care professionals who are acting as volunteers.
 In addition it covers officers, board members, clinic employees, and individual contractors.
 Medical malpractice coverage does not occur automatically, each organization must be "deemed" eligible by the US Department of Health and Human Services.
 To be eligible the clinic must be an IRS recognized nonprofit, that does not accept payments from insurance companies, the government, or other organizations for the services it performs.
 It also must not charge patients for services.
 It may receive donations from anyone and any organization; the stipulation is that it may not receive financial reimbursement for service rendered, which by definition a free clinic does not.

 The Volunteer Protection Act of 1997 provides immunity from tort claims such as negligence, bodily injury, pain and suffering that might be filed against the volunteers of nonprofit organizations.
 Thus, volunteers working on behalf of a nonprofit free clinic are covered under the Volunteer Protection Act from most liability claims.

 Individual states may offer additional legal protections to free clinics, usually under the states Good Samaritan laws.
 Free clinics must still carry general liability insurance, to cover non-medical liability, such as slips and falls in the parking lot.

-Prescription assistance programs
+Prescription and medical assistance programs

 Some pharmaceutical companies offer assistance programs for the drugs they manufacture.
 These programs allow those who are unable to pay for their medications to receive prescription drugs for free or at a greatly reduced cost.
 Many free clinics work to qualify patients on behalf of these programs.
 In some cases the clinic receive and then distribute the medications themselves, in others they verify that the patient is eligible for the program, and the medication is then shipped to the patient, or patient receives the medication from a local pharmacy.

 Some free clinics sole mission is to help those who do not have prescription drug coverage, and cannot afford for their medications, to enroll in prescription assistance programs.
 Such clinics are known as "clinics without walls" because they dispense with the need to have their own building, exam rooms, or clinical equipment.

+More generically, there are also medical assistance programs being offered.
+For example, with a Free Clinic in central Texas, there is a heavy emphasis with partnering with local mental health programs in their area.
+Additionally, statistics showed that patients were able to engage and socialize with the facilitators working with such programs.
+Individuals within the clinic were able to learn from the presentations and educational workshops the assistance programs offered.